Modular architectures to deterministically generate graph states: Preliminary remarks

 There are several advantages to use graph states; to name two, let us mention that they are equipped with a graphical representation which gives some intuition to the multipartite entanglement nature of the system, and second the stabilizer formalism provides an efficient classical description of the graph state (despite being a non-trivial many-body state) which makes the simulation of error processes (and possible error correction schemes) tractable on a classical computer.
 Figures~\ref{fig:clusterstate}-\ref{fig:tree} show some commonly used graph states with various applications from quantum computing to quantum networking and communications.
 Graph states on a hypercubic lattice in $N$-dimensions are generally referred to as $N$-dim cluster states (see Fig.~\ref{fig:clusterstate}).
 A 1d (linear) cluster state is a simplest state which can be used as a teleportation channel or for entanglement distribution in a quantum network.
 A 2d cluster state shown in Fig.~\ref{fig:clusterstate}(a) is a resource state for universal quantum computation in a measurement-based computation scheme~\cite{Raussendorf-2d,PhysRevLett.86.5188}.
 Most importantly, a 3d cluster state or its variant in the form of a Raussendorf-Harrington-Goyal (RHG) lattice~\cite{Raussendorf-ftcs,PhysRevA.71.062313} (Fig.~\ref{fig:clusterstate}(b)) can be used as a platform for universal fault-tolerant quantum computation.

-Other useful graph states with applications in quantum communication include all-to-all graph (repeater) states such as the ones shown in Fig.~\ref{fig:all-to-all}~\footnote{Note that we use a slightly modified version of repeater states which has the same functionality while it is simpler to implement on our hardware.} for all photonic quantum repeaters~\cite{Azuma2015} and tree graph states as a quantum error-correcting code to realize a one-way quantum communication protocol~\cite{Borregaard2020}.
+Other useful graph states with applications in quantum communication include all-to-all graph (repeater) states such as the ones shown in Fig.~\ref{fig:all-to-all} for all photonic quantum repeaters~\cite{Azuma2015} and tree graph states as a quantum error-correcting code to realize a one-way quantum communication protocol~\cite{Borregaard2020}.

 Before, we delve into the details of our optical circuit designs, let us briefly go over the circuit building blocks, i.e., quantum emitters and controlled-phase gates in the next part.